criticaljuncture/ecfr-xml-corrections/readme.md

 Original basecamp explanation:
 https://criticaljuncture.basecamphq.com/projects/4648449-federal-register-2-0/posts/108715908/comments#401012955

-## AmendmentDateTracker
+## TitleAmddateCsvGenerator
 We've created a utility that makes it easier to diagnose and triage amendment date issues.

-The AmendmentDateTracker creates a CSV with all the volume amendment dates for every title_version received for a Title in a given year.
+The TitleAmddateCsvGenerator creates a CSV with all the volume amendment dates for every title_version received for a Title in a given year.

 CSV output example:
 ```